Michael Nelson – Executive Director

 Tonito Valderrama – Environmental Educator

-Tonito has a background in museum and art education from C.W.
+Tonito has a background in museum & art education from C.W.
 Post Long Island University.
 He is also a national exhibiting environmental artist who has focused on local environmental issues such as deforestation and endangered species.
-Tonito has studied and enjoyed birds of prey, botany and Long Island’s varied ecosystems.
-His passions of nature, education and art have been well blended for the environmental educator position as of April 2010.
+Tonito has studied & enjoyed birds of prey, botany & Long Island’s varied ecosystems.
+His passions of nature, education & art have been well blended for the environmental educator position as of April 2010.